Central Tanami Project Joint Venture (Tanami Gold 50%)

 Ripcord drill hole plan

-• Western Dolerite
+Western Dolerite Gold Prospect

-Results were received for the 14 hole RC campaign that was completed in the Western Dolerite area during the 2022 Field Season.
+Results were received for the 14 hole RC campaign that was completed in the Western Dolerite area during the 2022 field season.
 Encouraging intercepts received include 6.00 metres @ 3.31 g/t gold, 8.00 metres @ 2.13 g/t gold and 6.00 metres @ 2.60 g/t gold.

 The 14 hole campaign was designed to infill an area of known mineralisation within the Western Dolerite, a small dolerite unit located several hundred metres to the west and orientated broadly parallel to the Groundrush deposit.
 The drilling confirmed the steeply southwest dipping geometry of the Western Dolerite unit and intersected multiple intervals of quartz-sulphide veining.